AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Feast of Emptiness | Falling in Past Light
-Mid | Veil of Tears / Pseudo Miracle Mad King's Mask / Home Lost | Falling in Past Light Late | Key to the Deep | Falling in Past Light
+Early | Feast of Emptiness | The Lonely Moon OR Falling in Past Light Mid | Veil of Tears / Pseudo Miracle / Gold Goblet / Rainbow of Absence | Falling in Past Light Late | Key to the Deep | Falling in Past Light

+!!! note
+    The Lonely Moon is purely to utilize against the F4's 2nd Wave.
+You just have to time it right.
+You can also alternatively start with the Pardo Gacha Machine, however that'd call for ultra balding, and I'm pretty sure you don't want to go bald.
+Do you?

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | AE | HB
+Early | AE | BR
-Mid | AE | HB
+Mid | AE | BR / BK
-Late | AE | HB
+Late | AE | BR

+!!! note
+    Pardo doesn't really need anyone else honestly.
+If you're downscaling, you can bring BK for Heimdall.
+If not, then she can easily bruteforce through Heimdall's Red Mode.

 ####<p align="center">Elysia - Signet of ■■</p>

 Signet | Priority
 ------|:----:
+**Blessing of Hidden Claws**: When Combo ATK/Paw Barrage/Predation hits, the target drops 5 Shiny Silvers.
+It has 5 charges, which reset every floor (unaffected by other effects).
+It also increases Ice DMG by 45% for 10s.
+Triggering it again resets the duration | **Start**
 **Blessing of Cat's Eyes**: In Runaway state, using Combo ATK/Paw Barrage/Predation increases Total DMG by 10%.
 It stacks 5 times, and exiting Runaway state removes all stacks | **Start (Depends)**
 **Blessing of the Tailpiece**: Combo ATK deals 80% more Total DMG.
 When Combo ATK hits, reduces Megaton Furball's CD by 2s (CD: 5s) | **Start (Depends)**
-**Blessing of Hidden Claws**: When Combo ATK/Paw Barrage/Predation hits, the target drops 5 Shiny Silvers.
-It has 5 charges, which reset every floor (unaffected by other effects).
-It also increases Ice DMG by 45% for 10s.
-Triggering it again resets the duration | **Start**
-**Blessing of Phantasma**: Megaton Furball deals 180% more Ice DMG.
+**Blessing of Phantasma**: Metaton Furball deals 180% more Ice DMG.
 Runaway state lasts 5s longer | 1st **Blessing of Nighteye**: Paw Barrage/Predation deals 100% more Total DMG.
 Using Combo ATK reduces Paw Barrage's CD by 2s | No

 !!! note